 - Following the program, instructional staff have responsibilities for student evaluation and program documentation.

 - All staff should be committed to the goals of the program; attuned to the academic, social, and emotional needs of gifted learners; and understanding of the particular challenges of working with students in an online learning or residential environment.

 - Staff should possess passion, energy, creativity, organizational skills, flexibility, teamwork, and the ability to troubleshoot, problem solve, and manage stress.

 - Our most successful staff members not only appreciate the intensity of this kind of immersive experience, but also thrive within the community it creates.

-In the online Staff Application (see above) you will be asked to supply:
+In the Staff Application you will be asked to supply:

 - A current résumé reflecting your education, employment, and volunteer experience;